ddo02/EasyInjection/README.md

 # EasyInjection
-EasyInjection is module to drive fuel injectors.
+EasyInjection is a module to drive fuel injectors.
 It has 4 channels.

 Some aftermarket EFIs has only low power signal output to activate injectors.